rvounik/frontend2/README.md

 # Todo

-- add tests for Example component
-- add ARIA support for visually impaired
-- figure out how not to load everything at once but lazy load the components that arent needed initially (prpl pattern)
-- add Dockerfile so a docker image can be built and frontend can run as a docker container
 - move repository to Githost
 - decide what to do with *Styleguide* (may I recommend merging into *Frontend*?)
 - implement *NeOn Frontend* (static content) on a per-page base